 The war involves only military officers and men.
 It does not involve ordinary citizens.

 For genocide, it is a different case as it involves both military officers and men and a huge number of ordinary citizens as it was the case for the Genocide perpetrated against the Tutsi in 1994

-During the war, it is prohibited to act against civilians especially children, women, elders, sick people, people with disabilities and any member of the opposing people who disarms and beg for forgiveness even though there are always victims of the war.
+During the war, it is prohibited to act against civilians, especially children, women, elders, sick people, people with disabilities and any member of the opposing people who disarm and beg for forgiveness even though there are always victims of the war.

 Genocide intends to wipe out the targeted group with no single member of the group spared.
-The war has both positive and negative consequences whereas the Genocide brings only bad consequences.
+War has both positive and negative consequences, whereas Genocide brings only bad consequences.

 3. Difference between Genocide and other crimes of massacres

-Such killings are not planned by the government.
+The government does not plan such killings.
 The government does not incite a part of its population to commit such killings over the rest part.